ybezsonov/kro/CONTRIBUTING.md

 ## Security

-If you discover a potential security issue in this project we ask that you notify project maintainers via email at security@kro.run.  _Please do not create a public GitHub issue._
+If you discover a potential security issue in this project, we ask that you notify project maintainers via email at security@kro.run.  _Please do not create a public GitHub issue._

 ## Licensing